polterguy/phosphorusfive/plugins/p5.web/README.md

   onclick
     p5.web.widgets.ajax-events.get:x:/../*/_event?value
       onclick
-    sys42.windows.show-lambda:x:/..
+    create-widget
+      element:pre
+      innerValue:x:/..
 ```

 Hint!
-You can also explicitly raise a widget's Ajax events from your own p5.lambda objects, by invoking *[p5.web.widgets.ajax-events.raise]*.
+You can also explicitly raise a widget's Ajax events from your own lambda objects, by invoking **[p5.web.widgets.ajax-events.raise]**.
-To raise the *[onclick]* event on three widgets for instance, you could use code similar to this (which won't evaluate without throwing exceptions,
+To raise the **[onclick]** event on a single widget for instance, you could do something such as the following.
-since these widgets does not exist).

 ```
-_widgets
-  no1-widget-id
-  no2-widget-id
-  no3-widget-id
-p5.web.widgets.ajax-events.raise:x:/-/*?name
+create-widget:foo-bar
+  innerValue:Click me!
   onclick

-// Or to raise the "onmouseover" for a single widget p5.web.widgets.ajax-events.raise:no4-widget-id onmouseover
+    set-widget-property:x:/../*/_event?value
+      innerValue:I was clicked programmatically! p5.web.widgets.ajax-events.raise:foo-bar
+  onclick
 ```

 Phosphorus will not discriminate in any ways between events dynamically raised by the user clicking some object himself, or an event raised by your